 Seaside, Oregon, is hands down my favorite town on the Northern Oregon Coast.
 I loved it before I had a kid, and I love it equally as much with a kid.
 Why?
 Because Seaside has a little bit of everything, it’s laid back, and it has the best boardwalk (although, they call it the Promenade) around.
+It’s also one of the more affordable West Coast vacation spots for families.

 Whether you’re traveling solo, as a couple, or with kids in tow, Seaside is there for you, ready to offer up ample salt water taffy, a carousel ride or a paddle down a river, a slice of pizza and an arcade, or a microbrewery.
 Seriously, it has it all.
 Book a hotel with a water view and watch the sun dip below the ocean from your deck for best results.